Provide a safe and friendly environment in where kids can grow and thrive

 Deliver quality sailing instruction to all participants regardless of individual skill level

-Provide scholarships to give all kids the opportunity to sail
+Provide scholarship opportunities to kids to be able to sail

 Offer mechanisms for parental participation

-Contribute in a meaningful way to the overall quality of the club and the community
+Contribute in a meaningful way to the overall quality of the club and the waterfront community

 Our Learn to Sail Optimist class is sailed on Opti sail cubes, a roto-molded plastic version of an Optimist dinghy, and Optimists.
 Sailors will learn to leave and return to the dock, basic sailing maneuvers, sailing on all points of sail, and how to right a boat from a capsize.
 Every sailor, regardless of experience, will have to pass a swim and capsize test the first day of the season